 A lot of people like eating pancakes daily, and why the heck not?

 If this appeals to you, it might be a good idea to make a large batch of pancake batter when you have the time and store it so that you can use it throughout the week.

 - One of my favorite tricks is to store a large batch of pancake batter in something like a big, empty, old ketchup bottle after the remnants of the ketchup have been washed out.

 - Any old squeezy-type bottle will do, as long as it has a good seal.
 It makes squeezing the pancake mixture directly into your frying pan or griddle a complete doddle.
 It's the perfect way of producing pancakes on demand.

-If you were storing your pancake batter for more extended periods, I would recommend making the batter with yeast rather than baking soda.
+If you were storing your pancake batter for more extended periods; it's recommended to make batter with yeast rather than baking soda.

-I find that the flavor and the rise of the mixture develop with time, so you won’t have to mess about with all that whisking when you have little time to spare and you’re in desperate need of a quick breakfast.
+I find that the flavor and the rise of the mixture develop with time.
+You won't have to mess about with all that whisking when you have little time to spare.
+At the same time, you're in desperate need of a quick breakfast.